-If I were to say that there is some kind of mysterious process about how and why I paint, then I’d be lying.
-To be honest I am totally at the mercy of whatever pops into my head.
 There seems to be no rhyme or reason or even anything that can be described as a theme to my work, at least as far as I can tell.
-That is not to say I make no connections at all, just maybe not the usual ones…
+That is not to say I make no connections at all, just maybe not expected ones, the usual ones…

 There is one thing, however.

-I also feel the intensity that the many, many types of different employment I have experienced coming through.
+I also feel the intensity of the many, many types of different employment I have experienced coming through.
 The toilet cleaner, the lorry driver and the Priest in the Church of England have all left their mark and in some bizarre way continue to do so.

 Sometimes identified as an OUTSIDER artist or a NAIVE artist I don’t much care.